KaraboRamotalaDeveloper/KaraboRamotalaDeveloper/README.md

 ## About Me

 Hello!
-I am [Ramotala Karabo], a passionate web developer based in Johannesburg, South Africa.
+I am Ramotala Karabo, a passionate web developer based in Johannesburg, South Africa.
 With expertise in both front-end and back-end technologies, I strive to create impactful digital experiences.
 My journey in web development is driven by a love for coding, design, and continuous learning.

 ## 🛠️ Skills & Technologies